Palashio/libra/info/Reference Manual.md

 None

-Simply prints all the plots as the output of using the method
+Simply prints all the plots present in the client class instance as the output

 #### model_data ####